larevolucia/task-wrangler/README.md

 #### **3.3 Edit Task**

 - Users can **update title, description, status, and due date**.
-- **Previous values:** Pre-fills form with task current values for users convenience.
+- **Previous values:** Pre-fills form with task current values for users' convenience.
 - **Prevent Unnecessary updates:** Compares current and new values before updating `localStorage` and sends notification of use cases (edit success, no edits).
 - **Prevent Overdue Edits:**
   - If a task is overdue, past dates are still allowed for consistency.
 Earliest date is set to original due date using `min=${currentTask[0].dueDate}`.